RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2021-08-02-bri-wedding.md

 ![](2021-08-02-bri-wedding/certificate_signing.jpg)

-At the reception, Bri seemed to be having a good time with Mom
+At the reception, Bri had a good time with Mom:

 ![](2021-08-02-bri-wedding/bri_and_mom.jpg)

-and also with Dad
+and also had a good time with Dad:

 ![](2021-08-02-bri-wedding/bri_and_dad.jpg)